 We monitor the website logs primarily to ensure quality of service and to look for abusive or disruptive behaviour.
 Though we do not attempt to identify users from their IP address, we reserve the right to use the logged IP address in order to implement rate limiting and blocking, in cases where we detect usage that is in breach of our acceptable use policy.

 Use of the COSMIC website is entirely free for all users, but we operate a registration and licensing system for the downloading of COSMIC data.
-Registration is free for users from not-for-profit organisations, but we apply licence fees for for-profit organisations.
+Registration is free for users from academic organisations, but we apply licence fees for commercial organisations.

 In order to manage our user registrations, we maintain a database of users.
 When you register for COSMIC we collect the following pieces of personally identifiable data: